flipperdevices/flipperzero-firmware/plugins/basic_scenes/README.md

 ## Step 20.
 Create an app_alloc function.

 We will create an app_alloc function to allocate memory for our application.
 This function will allocate memory for the scene manager, view dispatcher, submenu, widget and text input.
-The scene manager will be initialized with the scene manager handlers object we created in the previous step.
+The scene manager will be initialized with the scene manager handlers object we created in step 17.
 We also add the views for the submenu, widget and text input to the view dispatcher, so they can be referenced by their enum values.

 Add the following lines after the scene_manager_handlers object in the basic_scenes.c file: